 The suggestions above may not seem like ways to boost your immune system fast.
 However, those are ways to keep your immune system thriving.
 These are supplements that you can use to give your body an extra boost!

 Nearly 70% of our immune system is in our gut!
-I recommend a spore-based probiotic as the bacteria can populate your small intestines.
-I recommend 1 per day for daily use, but if you feel sick you can double up!
+I recommend spore-based probiotics as the bacteria can populate your small intestines.
+I recommend 1 per day for daily use, but if you feel sick, you can double up!